IPetrovRed/IPetrovRed/README.md

 Java developer
 --------------

+I'm currently learning Java programming on the Hexlet platform.
+I have extensive experience in marketing and business analysis, but I was very interested in programming.
+Creating something useful for yourself and others and immediately seeing the result of your work is undoubtedly cool!

 * 🌍  I'm based in Russia, Tver
 * ✉️  You can contact me at [mstrdred@gmail.com](mailto:mstrdred@gmail.com)
 * 🧠  I'm learning Java
+* 🤝  I'm open to collaborating on Any java based projects

 ### Skills